CParivesh/CParivesh/README.md

-I currently develop projects that prioritize solving business problems, from understanding them, analyzing data, to extracting insights and implementing the solution.
+I develop projects that prioritize solving business problems, from understanding them, analyzing data, to extracting insights and implementing the solution.
 I also continue to develop myself with improvement and study activities such as a portfolio of data science projects and I also write about the same topic on a blog on Medium

 **Analytical Tools:**